Nine Rings C89

 It was Lu A’yao.

 He Yu raised a hand to greet him, but Lu A’yao quickly made a silencing gesture.
 The moment he did, both of us froze.
-Whenever he acted like this, it usually meant we were in an extremely dangerous situation.
+Whenever he acted like this, it usually meant we were in extreme danger.

 We floated motionless on the surface of the water.
-Then Lu A’yao took out the oxygen regulator from his mouth and gave us a signal.
+Then Lu A’yao took the oxygen regulator out of his mouth and gave us a signal.

 We understood immediately and followed his lead.
 After connecting our oxygen gear and taking a few test breaths, Lu A’yao put his diving mask back on and dove straight into the water.